Resiliency and Recovery After a Cyberattack

 Hurricane Season comes every year at the same time.
 Watching the predictions for the season are almost like watching the NFL or NBA draft.
 How many category four/five will we have this season?
 How many, and where, will they make landfall?
 Computer models vary, and broadcasters use them to compete for audiences who have prepared, to varying degrees for years, to mitigate damage and recover from the hurricanes’ effect.
 And still, recoveries are simply “a beast”.

-The attack is persistent and its effect felt for weeks or months.
+The cyberattack is persistent and its effect felt for weeks or months.
 Now what?
 No power, no internet, no communications, and truly challenging logistics at a large scale.

 Not being a pessimist or preying on fear here, but if we don’t have a well-rehearsed and tested plan we will test Hollywood’s best dystopian plots of the last 5 years.
 A multi-agency response of this magnitude is unprecedented and its execution as infinitely complex in its logistics as “Overlord” was in WWII or landing Apollo XI on the moon.
 Yet we accomplished those feats through preparation, ingenuity and heart.